wendyyng/wendyyng/README.md

 -->

 <div align="justify">
-  My name is Wendy and I really love the 'aha' moments in programming and am passionate about making efficient, beautiful and user-friendly web applications.
+  I really love the 'aha' moments in programming and am passionate about making efficient, beautiful and user-friendly web applications.

 <!--  Feel free to connect with me on LinkedIn! -->